sodadata/docs/soda-sql/scan-yaml.md

 ## Create a scan YAML file

-You need to create a **scan YAML** file for every table in your [warehouse]({% link soda/glossary.md %}#warehouse) that you want to scan.
-If you have 20 tables in your warehouse, you need 20 YAML files, each corresponding to a single table.
+You need to create a **scan YAML** file for every dataset in your [data source]({% link soda/glossary.md %}#data-source) that you want to scan.
+If you have 20 datasets in your data source, you need 20 YAML files, each corresponding to a single dataset.

-You can create scan YAML files yourself, but the CLI command `soda analyze` sifts through the contents of your warehouse and automatically prepares a scan YAML file for each table.
+You can create scan YAML files yourself, but the CLI command `soda analyze` sifts through the contents of your data source and automatically prepares a scan YAML file for each dataset.
 Soda SQL puts the YAML files in a `/tables` directory in your [warehouse directory]({% link soda/glossary.md %}#warehouse-directory).
 (If you have not already created a warehouse YAML file, refer to the instructions in [Warehouse YAML]({% link soda-sql/warehouse.md %}).)

 In your command-line interface, navigate to the directory that contains your `warehouse.yml` file, then execute the following: